Graphene and Other 2D Materials

 Building the energy level diagram of a 2D material using coincident UPS and IPES

 Understanding the nature of the electronic configuration and properties of these materials is important for their development.
-Conventional methods to analyse 3D materials struggle to determine the properties for ultra-thin films, and these thin layers are what exhibit the revolutionary properties.
+Conventional methods to analyze 3D materials struggle to determine the properties for ultra-thin films, and these thin layers are what exhibit the revolutionary properties.
 Using a combination of the surface sensitive techniques Inverse Photoelectron Spectroscopy (IPES) and Ultraviolet Photoelectron Spectroscopy (UPS), however, we demonstrate how the analyst can obtain information on the nature of the electronic properties for single and multi-layer stacks.
 In this example the properties of a thin layer of MoS2 are investigated.
 Bulk MoS2 is a diamagnetic, indirect bandgap semiconductor similar to silicon, with a bandgap of ~1.2 eV.
 However, with reduced thickness the bandgap increases [1,2], with a confinement-induced shift of the indirect gap from the bulk value.
 Thickness/growth control is therefore critical to the performance of this material in next-generation devices.

 Graphene - macro/microscopic imaging and thickness metrology

-Here we analyse graphene flakes deposited on a 10 mm x 10 mm piece of Si wafer with a 100 nm thick oxide overlayer.
+Here we analyze graphene flakes deposited on a 10 mm x 10 mm piece of Si wafer with a 100 nm thick oxide overlayer.
 The motivation was to determine the distribution, shape and thicknesses of particular flakes of interest and to illustrate the application of XPS as a metrological tool for these materials.